nozhanb/landCoverClassification/README.md

 > docker restart docker name/id

 Given a docker name or id the the above command will restart the container.
+Finally, if the user wants to have direct access to a docker container the following command will help you to do so (see [docker exec](https://docs.docker.com/engine/reference/commandline/exec/) for more details).

+> docker exec -i -t dockerName/id /bin/bash

+Given a docker name or id the above command will connect the user directly to the container's shell and the user can navigate inside the container.

 ## 5. Running the Model